Pharmaceutical Industry in Nigeria

 Large Market Potential and Size

 With over 200 million people, Nigeria’s vast population represents a massive market for pharmaceutical companies.
-The pharmaceutical industry in Nigeria features growing demand for healthcare services and products creating substantial growth potential for multinational players.
+The pharmaceutical industry in Nigeria features a growing demand for healthcare services and products creating substantial growth potential for multinational players.

 Increasing Healthcare Spending and Demand